Baths at Ostia: Baths of the Christian Basilica

 These baths (III, I, 2-3) were constructed during the reign of Trajan and restored sometime during the early third century C.E.
 It is unclear if they are related to their namesake, the neighboring Christian Basilica (III, I, 4).

 Terme Marittime

 These baths (III, VIII, 2) were given the wrong name by early excavators at Ostia.
 Originally believed to be the Thermae Marittime in CIL XIV, 137 which has since been connected to the Porta Marina Baths.
 These baths were started around 130 C.E., destroying a part of the Republican city walls in their construction.
 They underwent two more sets of renovations around 210 C.E. and in the mid-4th century C.E.
 The bathhouse contains several mosaics with oceanic themes.
-One of them shows the head of Oceanus surrounding by four smaller tritons, done to emphasis the importance of the central figure.
+One of them shows the head of Oceanus surrounding by four smaller tritons, done to emphasise the importance of the central figure.
 Beyond the typical bathhouse rooms, it also contains a set of terraces that led to the sea.